Kevin75311/DEadLinE/README.md

 ## Introduction

 This is a final project of computer programming.

-This is a shooting, 1v1 game for all students who like to chasing deadline.
+DEadLinE is a shooting, 1v1 game for all EE students who like to chasing deadline.

 ---